impressivemachines/ImpressiveAI/README.md

 # Metaphor
-C++ Library for Machine Learning and Computer Vision Impressive Machines LLC
+C++ Library for Numerical Computation, Machine Learning, and Computer Vision

+Impressive Machines LLC

-The eventual aim of this library is to create a self-contained set of tools for many applications in machine learning and computer vision.
-It is broken into a number of sections which are useful in isolation.
-The main part of the library is "core" which is a library for linear algebra and numerical computation.
-This part currently has a lot of functionality.
-Other parts are under development and will be added in the future.
+The eventual goal of this library is to create a self-contained set of tools for iamge, video and audio recognition, using machine learning.

+The "Core" oart of the library is a set of tools for linear algebra, numerical computation, and nonlinear optimization.
+This is currently stable.
+Other parts of the library are actively under development and may be eventually added to this repository.

 ## Core
 Core provides many common tools for linear algebra and statistics and is built on very flexible matrix and vector objects.
 The features include: